DOD14/petcam/README.md

 * [Training the classifier](#training-the-classifier)

 ## Summary of Features
-Before taking advantage of any features, you train a custom linear regression model on a collection of images (see [Training the classifier](#training-the-classifier).
+Before launching the main script, you train a custom linear regression model on a collection of images (see [Training the classifier](#training-the-classifier).
 For me that means gathering some photos of my cat's basket when it is occupied or empty.
 The trained model then has two classes: 'cat' and 'empty'.

 When all runs smoothly, you interact with the module through a Telegram bot and can issue the following commands: